 7. 50MP Hi Res Shot, no handheld

-Hi Res Shot mode debuted on the OM-D E-M5 Mark II, enabling the 16.1MP camera to output a 40MP image.
-This was possible thanks to the stellar in-body stabilisation, which enabled the camera to take eight separate images by shifting the sensor half a pixel each time, before stitching them together to create a single, high-resolution 40MP composite.
+High Res Shot mode debuted on the OM-D E-M5 Mark II, giving the 16.1MP camera the ability to output a 40MP image.
+This was possible thanks to the stellar in-body stabilization, which enabled the camera to take eight separate images by shifting the sensor half a pixel each time, before stitching them together to create a single, high-resolution 40MP composite.

 With its 20.4MP sensor, the OM-D E-M1X pushed this to a whopping 80MP while on a tripod, and 50MP while handheld, giving the Micro Four Thirds camera a resolution on par with medium-format systems.

-We expect that the E-M5 Mark III will possess that same 50MP maximum, with the higher res output and handheld shooting remaining exclusive to the E-M1X.
+We expect that the E-M5 Mark III will possess that same 50MP ceiling, with the higher resolution output and handheld shooting ability remaining exclusive to the E-M1X.

 8. Single TruePic IX processor